Construction Industry Web Design

 3. To attract a certain type of client or business and to put off certain types of unwanted client construction work.

 4. To allow potential clients send you an enquiry 24/7 through the website.

 5. To avoid losing work from existing clients who Google your name and finds a different building firm, who fits the bill.

 6. Attract high quality staff who are searching for a suitable builder.
 How do you look when these people search for builders website

 Your website is more than a basic tool, so do research what to buy.
 You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
 There are various options and each one comes with challenges and opportunities, costs and returns on investment.
 Your web presence is a lot more than just your website.

-Have a complimentary 30 minute consultation with us, no obligation, just to see what you need for your particular building firm.
+Have a complimentary 30 minute consultation about Construction Industry Web Design with us, no obligation, just to see what you need for your particular building firm.
 Meantime, below we include 10 guidelines, 10 questions, 10 tips and some general advice, to help you get it right first time, to save a lot of your valuable time.

-10 Guidelines for planning & layout of a good builders website design
+10 Guidelines for planning & layout of good construction industry web design

 1. CMS – Get a website that is built on a CMS Content Management System, which makes it easy to edit.
 Content is king, it will decide your success on the net, so create it, add it, curate it and make yourself stand out as an authority on construction matters.
 You are the best person to produce good content, do not leave its creation to someone else, unless they are competent.